pjbal/DSD_Lab1/README.md

 # DSD_Labs
 -Digital System Design Labs 2016

-Devices and their test benches for Digital Systems Design Group 2016:
+Devices and their test benches for Digital Systems Design Lab 1 Group 2 2016:

 Devices needed are:
 • An Inverter (i.e. a NOT gate)